 Community-based organizations, along with the service providers, while honoring the attributes of the CFT allow the families to increase their options of choice and self-determination.
 We develop provider agreements, called Vendor Agreements, and encourage partnerships within our network of providers.
 We fervently believe that the most successful supports and services are found and delivered in your own community.
 Funds to pay for non-traditional services are available based upon the recommendation(s) from the CFT.

-If you would like to dialogue about the process of joining Team of our resource network or to learn more about Cape Atlantic I.N.K.’s efforts of effecting change working with children / adolescents and their families, please contact the John Roy, Community Resource Administrator at (609) 390-4448, extension 103.
+If you would like to have a dialogue about the process of becoming a Provider/Team Member of our resource network or to learn more about Cape Atlantic I.N.K.’s efforts of effecting change working with youth/young adults and their families, please contact the John Roy, Community Resource Administrator at (609) 390-4448, extension 103.

 - Behavioral Assistance Programs